-The UWHEN Board Bylaws below were most recently re-adopted in 2014 and are currently in revision (2017).
+The UWHEN Board Bylaws below were most recently re-adopted in 2018.

 The name of the organization shall be the Utah Women in Higher Education Network (UWHEN).
 The organization is affiliated with the ACE (American Council on Education) Women’s Network.

 Article 4: Board of Directors